-He served as a lead producer of Apologies in Advance w/ Andrea Russett, the breakout talk show for FullScreen Media, the digital media platform from AT&T and YouTube.
-He has served as director and executive producer of Pun Plip Pridays, the only all-Filipino sketch comedy show on Kababayan Today, the Filipino talk show for LA18.
+He served as a lead producer of Apologies in Advance with Andrea Russett, the breakout talk show for Fullscreen Media, the digital SVoD platform for AT&T and YouTube.
+He has served as director and executive producer of Pun Plip Pridays, the first all-Asian, televised sketch comedy show on Kababayan Today, the Filipino talk show for LA18.

 As a director, To’s short film Two Weeks won numerous awards at various festivals across the country — including Festival Film Flix and the Asians on Film Festival where he was runner-up for the competition’s Best Director.
 He has directed for the NBC Scene Showcase in 2015 and has directed the web series Penelope, PCSA starring Dave Foley.
 He directed the world premiere of Fixed by Boni B. Alvarez at the Echo Theater Company.